Technology | Updated: May 14, 2026

 Apple Car Key: Stored in Apple Wallet alongside credit cards, transit cards, and identification.
 No separate app required.
 The key remains accessible even when cellular service is unavailable or the iPhone enters power reserve mode.

 Toyota Digital Key: Operates through the Toyota mobile app.
-Requires the app to remain installed and updated.
+Needs the app to remain installed and updated.
 Cellular data connection necessary for initial setup and key management, though local Bluetooth handles unlock functions once configured.

 Key Sharing